 This host of symptoms—collectively referred to as the keto flu—is most often the concern when beginning the plan, but a small percentage of followers also notice increased hair shedding.

-Our bodies are complex and dynamic entities, and hair loss can be the result of many different factors when we begin a ketogenic, or any new, diet.
+Our bodies are complex and dynamic entities, and hair loss can be the result of many different factors when we begin any new diet.

 We'll touch on the most common causes of hair loss for those embarking on a ketogenic diet, and also share some crucial tips to prevent excessive shedding, to make your transition to the LCHF-life as painless as possible.

 The following are the top pitfalls newbies fall into when starting keto so you can navigate around the initial growing pains of the plan, as much as possible, and get to enjoy the many benefits of living in a ketotic state more easily.

 You've heard the advice...add butter to your coffee, lose fat without excessive or vigorous exercise, eating fat doesn't make you fat.
 We get it, embracing a ketogenic dietary framework requires as much of a mindset change as it does a modification in the foods we choose to eat.

 No one wants to welcome hair loss; it's never going to be on anyone's 'goals' list—not by a long-shot.
 Thankfully, there are many steps we can take to keep our heads of hair flourishing while we work toward establishing nutritional ketosis.

 Again, shifting into a ketogenic way of eating requires repenting from many dietary frameworks that simply don't work well for many people long-term; hence the legions of serial dieters in the US tripped up over and over again, attempting to restrict calories to unsustainable levels, as a lifestyle.